Teaching assistant

 There is also scope to coordinate activities in specialist areas of support or curriculum learning, such as SEN, literacy or IT.

-Working as a TA can also act as an excellent stepping stone towards becoming a teacher.
-The role will provide you with a realistic and practical insight into the role of a teacher, without the responsibility of being one.
+Working as a TA can also act as an excellent stepping stone towards becoming a teacher and provides you with a realistic and practical insight into the role of a teacher.
 Some schools actively support this transition.
 See primary school teacher and secondary school teacher for the range of training options.